kipz/taps-opk/tap20.md

 It's worth noting that currently there is no way to attribute an expired OIDC public key to the OIDC provider.

-This TAP proposes a mechanism for not only signing TUF metadata with OpenPubkey by keeping a log of historical OIDC public keys so that metadata signed under those keys can be verified after key rotation.
+This TAP proposes both a mechanism for signing TUF metadata with OpenPubkey and keeping a log of historical OIDC public keys so that metadata signed under those keys can be verified after key rotation.

 # Specification